Author Margo Joy Announces Release of Third Book in Lucky Ladybug®️ Children’s Series, "Around The World"

 Learning is fun and captivating with the Lucky Ladybug®️series, Lessons from the Heart, third book "Around The World."

-Travel 'Around The World' with Lucky Ladybug®️& Friends!”LOS ANGELES, CALIFORNIA, UNITED STATES, January 23, 2023 /EINPresswire.com/ -- Author Margo Joy Announces Release of Third Book in Lucky Ladybug®️ Children’s Series, "Around The World"
+Travel 'Around The World' with Lucky Ladybug®️& Friends!”NEW YORK CITY, NEW YORK, UNITED STATES, January 30, 2023 /EINPresswire.com/ -- Author Margo Joy Announces Release of Third Book in Lucky Ladybug®️ Children’s Series, "Around The World"

 — written by Margo Joy